 The children also described the different tastes with words such as sour and sweet.

-I have linked this post to the Play Academy!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I have linked this post to the Play Academy!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Deborah Stewart on Google+

 Subscribe to receive the latest Teach Preschool blog posts by email...